peteroupc/peteroupc.github.io/bernoulli.md

 2. With probability 1/4, add 1 to _t_ and repeat this step.
 Otherwise, go to step 3.
 3. With probability 1/4, add 1 to _t_ and repeat this step.
 Otherwise, go to step 4.
 4. With probability 5/9, add 1 to _t_.
 5. Generate 2*_t_ unbiased random bits (that is, either 0 or 1, chosen with equal probability), and return 0 if there are more zeros than ones generated this way or more ones than zeros.
-(Note that this condition can be checked even before all the bits are generated this way.)
+(In fact, this condition can be checked even before all the bits are generated this way.)
 Do this step two more times.
 6. Return 1.

 For a sketch of how this algorithm is derived, see the appendix.